About Me

 Apart from these two major projects, I collaborated with two other researchers in Israel:

-My love for wasps continued as I was so fortunate to work under Dr Renee M Borges, a chemical ecologist (the most dynamic person I have ever met) In the prestigious Indian Institute of Science, from exploring the nesting ecology of mud wasps, and the bio engineering principles behind the nest architecture of mud wasps nest, we also delved into the diversity of fig wasps in India
+My passion for wasps deepened when I had the privilege of working with Dr. Renee M. Borges, a chemical ecologist and the most dynamic person I’ve ever met, at the prestigious Indian Institute of Science.
+Together, we explored the nesting ecology of mud wasps, uncovered the bioengineering principles behind their nest architecture, and investigated the diversity of fig wasps in India.

 Exploring the art of collection, identification and insect rearing

-Soon after my Ph.D, I joined as research fellow in the Insect Museum of Tamil Nadu Agricultural University (the first museum dedicated solely for insects in India!).
-This museum is a brain child of Dr. K. Gunathilagaraj (lepidopteran specialist) who expanded my knowledge on insects during our many collection trips together.
-I also learnt a lot from the museum associates viz., Dr. K. Ganesh Kumar (my favorite entomology teacher) Dr. P.M.M.
-David, Dr. N. Chitra, Dr. Sankararaman and Dr. Samraj by accompanying them in expeditions.
+Soon after completing my Ph.D., I became a research fellow at the Insect Museum of Tamil Nadu Agricultural University—the first museum in India dedicated solely to insects.
+This museum is the brainchild of Dr. K. Gunathilagaraj, a lepidopteran specialist, who greatly expanded my knowledge of insects during our many collection trips together.
+I also gained valuable insights from museum associates such as Dr. N. Chitra, Dr. K. Ganesh Kumar (My favorite entomology teacher, who inspired me to choose entomology as my career path), Dr. P.M.M.
+David, Dr. Sankararaman and Dr. Samraj, accompanying them on various expeditions.

-During this period I was so lucky to meet Dr Donald LJ Qucike, (the most amazing entomologist ever).
-My very productive days with him are one of the treasures I cherish in my journey.
+During this time, I was incredibly fortunate to meet Dr. Donald L.J.
+Quicke, the most amazing entomologist I’ve ever encountered.
+The productive time I spent with him remains one of the treasures I deeply cherish in my entomological journey.

-My adventure into the world of insects began with the most fascinating group of insects- hymenopterans.
-I then started collecting parasitoids and found them very interesting.
-With the help of my Ph.D advisor, Prof. K. Ramaraju (a mite taxonomist and my guru, the force behind my enthusiasm) I proposed a project on studying parasitoids of rice ecosystems of India.
-During the course of this research I was amazed by learning the biology, host seeking behavior of parasitoids, phoresy etc., I decided to love wasps for the rest of my life
+My adventure into the world of insects began with one of the most fascinating groups—hymenopterans.
+I soon started collecting parasitoids and found them incredibly intriguing.
+With the support of my Ph.D. advisor, Prof. K. Ramaraju, a mite taxonomist and my mentor, who fueled my enthusiasm, I proposed a project to study parasitoids in the rice ecosystems of India.
+Throughout this research, I was amazed by their biology, host-seeking behavior, and phoresy, which ultimately led me to dedicate my career to the study of wasps.